I like HP calculators. I can no longer use any other brand calculator,

 that I worked so hard to get.

 As far as I know, no other manufacturer makes RPN calculators.
 I could be wrong, though.
-I own two 48GX, one 48G, one 48gII, two 28S and a 42S.
+I own two 48GX, one 48G, one 48gII (its keypad is nasty), two 28S (the foldable ones) and a 42S.
 I also had a 48S, but it broke.

 The furry cow is not an original HP accessory.